 Talent removes the LCM single cell sample from the -80 degree freezer.

-PCR plate as talent adds 5.5 microliters of lysed single-cell sample there.
+Talent adds 5.5 microliters of lysed single-cell sample to 96 well PCR plate (Sample Plate 1).

 Place the PCR plate with the samples and VILO into the thermocycler and heat at 65 degrees Celsius for 1.5 minutes [1].
 Then, spin the plate for 1 minute at 1,300 x g and 4 degrees Celsius, and place the plate on ice [2].